Kitura/SwiftKueryMySQL/README.md

 [MySQL](https://dev.mysql.com/) plugin for the [Swift-Kuery](https://github.com/IBM-Swift/Swift-Kuery) framework.
 It enables you to use Swift-Kuery to manipulate data in a MySQL database.

 ### Install MySQL
+MySQL **v5.7** is recommended.
+SwiftKueryMySQL will also work with 5.5 and 5.6 but some of the unit tests which rely on new data types in 5.7 will fail.

 #### macOS
 ```